iot2tangle/deprecated-cmake-mam/README.md

 # IOT2TANGLE Cmake based Entangled MAM Library

 The following repo allows to build Entangled MAM examples to send and receive messages via the new MAM Protocol using Cmake instead of Bazel.
-The main reason to port from Bazel to Cmake is portability: Bazel does not perform very well on IoT devices (it does not even provides an installer for Raspberry Pi3B).
+The main reason to transition from Bazel to Cmake is portability: Bazel does not perform very well on IoT devices (it does not even provide an installer for Raspberry Pi3B).

 ## Why do we need this?
 Since IOT2TANGLE requires us to build code to send data over MAM2 on different IoT devices, a build system that can run on SoCs such as ESP32, STM32, etc. was needed to compile the needed code.
 Cmake allows us to do so while keeping a clear relation with Entangled modifications.